zrp942382/CSC345/README.md

   cabal install tasty-hunit
 ```

+## Instructions
+Ensure that ProgX.hs and ProgXTest.hs are located in the same directory (X is the homework number).
-Then, from within the same directory, run ghci run the following commands:
+Then open a terminal from that directory and run the following commands:
 ```
-  :load ProgXTest1.hs
+  ghci ProgXTest.hs

   main
 ```